rthrfrd/webxx/README.md

 ### 3. Placeholders (a.k.a how to i18n)

 Placeholders enable you to perform post-processing of the document at render time.
-This can be usful for tasks such as internationalisation.
+This can be useful for tasks such as internationalization.

-You can define a "populator" function, which is called for every placeholder that is encoutered while rendering the doucment.
+You can define a "populator" function, which is called for every placeholder that is encountered while rendering the document.

 ```c++
 std::unordered_map<std::string_view,std::string_view> translations {